Wealden District Council

 You can claim Council Tax Reduction if you are on a low income and pay Council Tax.

-If you’ve ever wondered what Council Tax Reduction is and who can apply for it, these short videos explain along with details of how to apply.
+If you’ve ever wondered what Council Tax Reduction is and who can apply for it, the short video below explain this.

 You can get Council Tax Reduction in addition to other Council Tax Discounts